plugpress-io/cf7-styler-for-divi/readme.txt

 * Added Gravity Forms Styler
 * Added Fluent Forms Styler
 * Deprecated CF7 Grid feature for new users
-* Rebranding from Divi Contact Form Styler to Form Styler for Divi
+* Rebranding from Divi Divi Form Styler to Form Styler for Divi

 = 1.3.4 =
 * Remove and clean some unused code